 - Preheat oven to 375 degrees.

-- Mix all ingredients in a bowl.
-Transfer to a 1-quart baking dish.
+- In a medium-sized bowl, mix all the ingredients.
+Transfer mixture to a 1-quart baking dish.

 You can use a food processor to chop up the onion.
 This will speed things up quite a bit.